saadk555/WildDork/readme.md

 With this, You can find mutiple words starting with entered letters from titles of posts, snippets and It will show all the matching words from the title + description (snippet) with their corresponding URL

+Will be getting more updates in future

-External Libraries Used and their licenses:
+External Libraries and their licenses:

 requests 2.28.1 | https://pypi.org/project/requests/ |  [License](https://github.com/saadk555/WildDork/blob/main/Libraries/LICENSE_requests.txt)